 Under previous legislation (Senate Bill 458, Wiener, Chapter 648, Statutes of 2017 and Assembly Bill 54, Ting, Chapter 793, Statutes of 2019), CalRecycle approved 5 pilots to boost consumer redemption access in the following communities:

-Irvine’s Pilot Program: At-home pickup mails payments after processing CRV.
+Irvine’s Pilot Program: At-home and business pickup, offering to mail a check or make electronic payments after processing CRV.